WebOrigami/docs/src/content/language/tutorial.md

 <span class="tutorialStep"></span> Click the browser's Back button to navigate back to the main tree diagram.

-<span class="tutorialStep"></span> You'll return to the Tree Diagram window occasionally to view the structure of your evolving site and to explore the individual pages.
-For now, switch back to the Code window.
+You'll return to the Tree Diagram window occasionally to view the structure of your evolving site and to explore the individual pages.

+<span class="tutorialStep"></span> Switch back to the Code window.

 ## Use a template to create text